A new definition of rough paths on manifolds

 \subsubsection{Geometric $p$-rough paths}

 We introduce now geometric rough paths, a central notion in our paper.
 For more details, see \cite{CLL} or \cite{Lyons} (or \cite{FV} for an extensive study of the subject in the finite-dimensional case motivated with examples from stochastic analysis). \begin{Def} Let $T\geq 0$ and $E$ be a real Banach space.
-We define the set of geometric $p$-rough paths to be the closure of the set $\{S_{[p]}(x)|x\in \mathcal{V}^1([0,T],E)\}$ in the $p$-variation metric.
+We define the set of $E$-valued geometric $p$-rough paths over $[0,T]$ to be the closure of the set $\{S_{[p]}(x)|x\in \mathcal{V}^1([0,T],E)\}$ in the $p$-variation metric.
 It is denoted by $G\Omega_p([0,T];E)$.
 The set of $E$-valued geometric $p$-rough paths over sub-segments of $[0,T]$ will be denoted $G\Omega_p^{[0,T]}(E)$. \end{Def} Rough paths do not take into account the shuffle product property satisfied by signatures.
-We show that geometric rough paths do not have this ``setback" by continuity of linear forms: \begin{Prop} Let $E$ be a Banach space and $T>0$.
+Geometric rough paths do not have this ``setback" by continuity of linear forms: \begin{Prop} Let $E$ be a Banach space and $T\geq 0$.
 Let $X$ be a geometric $p$-rough path over $[0,T]$ in $E$.
-Then $X$ is an element of $\Omega_p^{[0,T]}(E)$ (in particular, $X$ is multiplicative and has finite $p$-variation) and for every $(s,t)\in \Delta_{[0,T]}$, $X_{(s,t)}$ satisfy the shuffle product property. \end{Prop} \begin{Rem} Let $(G^{[p]},\otimes)$ be the Carnot group of the elements in the tensor algebra of degree at most $[p]$ satisfying the shuffle product property, endowed with the homogeneous norm: $\|.\|:(1,g_1,\ldots,g_{[p]})\mapsto \max_{1\leq i \leq [p]}\|i!g_i\|^{1/i}$.
+Then $X$ is an element of $\Omega_p^{[0,T]}(E)$ (in particular, $X$ is multiplicative and has finite $p$-variation) and for every $(s,t)\in \Delta_{[0,T]}$, $X_{(s,t)}$ satisfies the shuffle product property. \end{Prop} \begin{Rem} Let $(G^{[p]},\otimes)$ be the Carnot group of the elements in the tensor algebra of degree at most $[p]$ satisfying the shuffle product property, endowed with the homogeneous norm: $\|.\|:(1,g_1,\ldots,g_{[p]})\mapsto \max_{1\leq i \leq [p]}\|i!g_i\|^{1/i}$.
 It is interesting to see the analogy between the restriction of $\tilde{d}_p$ to the space of geometric rough paths and the $p$-variation norm for paths taking their values in $(G^{[p]},\otimes)$ (see \cite{LV} for details). \end{Rem} We can also define the concatenation of paths taking their values in the truncated tensor algebra: \begin{Def} Let $n\in\mathbb{N}^*$.
 Let $E$ be a vector space.
 Let $s,u,t\in\mathbb{R}$ such that $s\leq u \leq t$.
 Let $X$ (resp. $Y$) be a functional defined on $\Delta_{[s,u]}$ (resp. on $\Delta_{[u,t]}$) with values in $T^{n}(E)$.
 We define the concatenation of $X$ and $Y$, denoted $X*Y$, to be the functional over $\Delta_{[s,t]}$ defined as follows: for $(a,b)\in\Delta_{[s,t]}$